+E.g. How do I reactivate my suspended recurring payment in Paypal?
 The following is verbatim from Paypal Support.
 Here’s how to reactivate a subscription or recurring payment: 1.
 Log in to your PayPal account.
 2. Click “Profile.”
 3. Click “Update” next to “My preapproved payments” on the “My Money” tab.
 4. Select the merchant whose agreement you want to reactivate and click “Reactivate.”
 If you have any additional questions or would like to speak directly with Customer Solutions, we can be contacted 24 hours a day, 7 days a week at 1-888-221-1161.
 Note: according to Paypal merchant support, since you have your own Paypal account as a Paypal user, Giza Death Star cannot reactive your recurring payment for you.
 In the case of a Paypal account holder, it must be reactivated by the Paypal account holder.
 Any Paypal rep that tells you otherwise is giving you incorrect information.

+E.g. How do I view the status of my Paypal recurring payments, to make sure my subscription with Giza stays active?
 The following is verbatim from Paypal Support.
 Here’s how to view the status of your subscriptions: 1.
 Log into your PayPal account.
 2. Click “Profile” near the top of the page.
 3. Click “My money.”
 4. Click “Update” beside “My preapproved payments.”
 You can view the status of your subscription under “Status.”
 If you have any additional questions or would like to speak directly with Customer Solutions, we can be contacted 24 hours a day, 7 days a week at 1-888-221-1161.

+E.g. I changed banks.
+How do I update payment info?
 You can update both bank and bank card info (check both) in Paypal.
 We never actually handle any payment data and never know what banks or cards you’re using.

-I closed the window during the paypal verification process.
+E.g. I closed the window during the paypal verification process.
 Now I am not a member on Giza Death Star, but I’ve completed the subscription payment process in paypal.
 What do I do?